 What began as part of a 19th century plan to help protect the southeastern coast of the United States, became Ft Zachary Taylor or just "Fort Zach" for short.
 During the Civil War, the Union actually seized control of the fort, to prevent it from falling into the hands of the Confederate Army.
 Originally the fort was completly surrounded by water, with just a small walkway connecting it to the rest of Key West.
 The fort was completed in the late 1860's, though the upper level was destroyed in 1889 to make way for newer weaponry.
 The old cannons were then buried within the new outside wall, so that they could save on building materials.

-dream wedding includes glistening tropical waters with sand between your toes, sophisticated sunset elegance at a five-star resort or anything in between that your imagination may create - Key West is the destination from frivolous to formal.
-Key West boasts over 30 churches of every denomination as well as a multitude of historic landmarks, beautiful white sandy beaches, sailing yachts and exotic gardens.
+glistening tropical waters with sand between your toes, sophisticated sunset elegance at a five-star resort or anything in between, America's Caribbean Island Paradise offering year round weather, breathtaking water views and an abundant array of options will make your special day exactly as you imagine.
 Make memories at Smather’s beach, Higg’s beach, Fort Zachary Taylor historic state park or the gazebo overlooking the Atlantic Ocean at West Martello Tower & Gardens.